 Doesn’t Care About You Or Your Problems

 Narcissists do things for their own benefit—they don’t care about you or your problems.
-It’s pretty easy to see when someone only ever looks out for their own skin.
-You won’t find narcissists doing things that actually help people or demonstrating real empathy for the plights of others.
+It’s easy to see when someone only ever looks out for their own skin.
+You won’t find narcissists doing things that help people or show real empathy for the plights of others.

 Ways to Manage a Narcissist in Your Life

 Like many things in the mental health and personal development realms, one of the best ways to handle narcissists is to establish strong boundaries—and stick to them.

 Remember—boundaries govern what you do, not what the other person (the narcissist) does.

 Boundaries in your life are like the fence around your yard.
 If someone comes into your yard without permission, you do something about it!
 The same is true for our personal lives.
 People, especially narcissists, cross emotional and mental boundaries all the time.
 It’s up to us to take control of our lives to stop them.